How MBA Programs Produce Leaders

 Nelson Mandela Learned Leadership by Thinking

 Method 1 – Reflection.
-MBA programs can produce leaders is by stimulating the right kind of reflective thinking.
+MBA programs can produce leaders by stimulating reflective thinking.

 A Stronger Knowledge Base Helps You Lead